mwidjaja1/3pfl/README.md

 **When a rule violation is identified**: Any captain may act in an emergency situation with grave danger to the team.
 Otherwise, the Captains will privately discuss and at least 3 captains must agree on this plan:

 - Captains shall determine if a penalty is required, such as a warning, negative activity point, demotion, and/or booting.
-    - Captains shall consider the (1) severity of the offense, (2) the frequency of the offense, and (3) how active that player is.
+    - Captains shall consider the (1) severity and (2) the frequency of the offense.
 The more severe or more frequent an offense is, the higher the penalties.
 - Captains shall consider how long a player needs to have clean behavior in order to be forgiven.
 This is typically two consecutive full seasons.
     - If a player leaves the team while still holding a penalty, that penalty will be re-instantiated if that player joins the team again.